codeaprendiz/learn_devops/cloud/aws/task-004-aws-solutional-architect-professional/rekognition.md

 - Amazon Rekognition can store information about detected faces in server-side containers known as collections
 -  You can use the facial information that's stored in a collection to search for known faces in images, stored videos, and streaming videos.

+## Text detection

+- Extract skewed and distorted text from images and videos of street signs, social media posts, and product packaging.